github/codeql/docs/codeql/ql-language-reference/expressions.rst

 Furthermore, at least one of the set elements has to be of a type that is a supertype of the types of all the other contained expressions.

-Set literals are supported from release 2.1.0 of the CodeQL CLI, and release 1.24 of LGTM Enterprise.

 .. index:: super
 .. _super: